 Tarlov cysts are often a complicating or aggravating factor.
 Much like when you cut your finger while cooking and not feeling the pain until you touch slat or an acidic liquid like lemon juice.
 Similarly, the Tarlov cyst is an aggravating factor, especially when you have a spinal disc disorder or a joint malfunction.
 In other words, the spinal disc or spinal joint is the source of pain rather than the cyst.
 Just like the pain, you feel when your cut finger comes in contact with salt or lemon juice.

-Non-Invasive Therapy Options for the Tarlov Cyst or Perineural Cyst
+Non-Invasive Therapy and Treatment Options for this Cyst

+While traditional methods of chiropractic or physiotherapy provide temporary relief: our systems of care fix and repairs the root-causes.
 The clinical teams of Chiropractic Specialty Center are experts in the spine and joint conditions.
+We are not one of those centers that offer a temporary relief.
 Our expertise and successes achieved are the results of our research-based clinical treatment we provide.
 Our Chiros are the expert you need in identifying the causes of your pain.
-Too often, patients with a Tarlov Cyst receive improper therapeutic procedures.
+Too often, patients with a Tarlov Cyst or Synovial Cysts receive improper therapeutic procedures.
 The absence of an accurate diagnosis is the primary factor of ineffective treatment.
 Diagnosis is the most challenging aspect of your care.
 As such, our clinical teams will carefully assess you to ensure a speedy recovery.

-Our methods of treatment for the spine have improved the lives of thousands of our patients.
+Our methods of treatment for the spinal column have improved the lives of thousands of our patients.
 In fact, we have helped many that others could not.
 Our successes in the area of the spine and joint care are due to our commitment to research and understanding of causes.
-If you have a Tarlov cyst, your best hope of recovering from pain through non-invasive manner is us.
-Our methods of integrative treatments coupled with advanced spine technology allow us to deliver for you a world-class level of care unmatched by others.
-Visit us today and discover your non-surgical treatment options for a Tarlov Cyst or Perineural Cyst today.
+If you have a Tarlov cyst or a Synovial cyst, your best hope of recovering from pain through non-invasive manner is us.
+Our methods of integrative treatments coupled with advanced spine technology allow us to deliver for you a world-class level of pain management, unmatched by others.
+Visit us today and discover your non-surgical treatment options for a Tarlov Cyst, Perineural Cyst, and Synovial Cyst today.